Multilevel-NN/torchbraid/README.md

   python test.py -v

-To look at code (this is a simple usage scencario)
+To look at code in the examples directory.

-  python sample.py